TradencyDev/WarpTest/README.md

 TODO: add content for what is unique about the concept of Navio as opose to rabbit & kafka

 - **Channel:** Represents the endpoint target.
 One-to-one or one-to-many.
 Real-Time Multicast.
-- **Group:** Logical grouping.
-Only one endpoint in each group will receive the message.
-Endpoint may be configured with no group value to always receive the channel messages.
+- **Group:** Optional parameter when subscribing to a channel.
+A set of subscribers can define the same group so that only one of the subscribers within the group will receive a specific message.
+Used mainly for load balancing.
+Subscribing without the group parameter ensures receiving all the channel messages.
 - **Metadata:** The metadata allows to pass additional information with the message.
 Can be in any form that can be presented as a string, i.e. struct, JSON, XML and many more.
 - **Body:** The actual content of the message.
 Can be in any form that is serializable into byte array, i.e. string, struct, JSON, XML, Collection, binary file and many more.
 - **Client Display Name:** Optional field, Displayed in logs, tracing and Navio dashboard.